prasannawilliams/ReactNativeFirebaseStarter/README.md

-On xcode projects add additional command below to generate the main jsbundle
+On xcode projects add additional command below to generate the main jsbundle if you'te getting a bundle error

 ```
 npm run build:ios
 ```

-After this open up the .xcworkspace not the .xcodeproj
+### After all the setup make sure to open up the .xcworkspace not the .xcodeproj in Xcode

 # Error Notes: